shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 Once you are happy with your comp, use the **{% include product %} > File Save…** menu action to save your work file.

 Next, click the {% include product %} logo in the left hand menu in Nuke.
-Click on one of the Shotgun-aware write nodes in that menu:
+Click on one of the ShotGrid-aware write nodes in that menu:

 {% include figure src="./images/tutorial/image_59.png" width="400px" %}